 Before practicing law, Vince lived in Japan and worked and traveled extensively throughout Asia, Europe and the Americas— including 2,000 miles by canoe through the Canadian arctic.
 He is fluent in Spanish and he speaks basic Japanese.
 While living in New York City, Vince worked with a boutique IT firm supporting Bob Dylan, Lou Reed and other artists.

 Vince actively supports Oregon’s creative and non-profit cultures: he serves as general counsel to some of the state’s signature events, including the Pickathon Music Festival and the Waterfront Blues Festival.
-He is a former columnist for the Portland Mercury and he is President of the Hollywood Theatre’s Board of Directors.
+He is a former columnist for the Portland Mercury and past President of the Hollywood Theatre’s Board of Directors.

 On weekends, Vince enjoys exploring the beauty of the Pacific Northwest with his family and friends.